 I prefer, however, the following form of the question, which is of much more significance: Assuming intelligent life to be a normal phenomenon in the Galaxy, what would such a highly-developed, technological civilizations look like and why would it be 'invisible' to us?
-This question has great practical importance.
-If we would like to find extraterrestrial civilizations, we need to understand what we are trying to find.
+This question is of great practical importance.
+If we want to find extraterrestrial civilizations, we need to understand what we are trying to find.
 Our methods should depend on the object of our search.
-If you go hunting for a duck, you should know that the duck likes water!
+If you go hunting for a duck, you should know that a duck likes water!

 In order to find such an answer, one needs to first develop an understanding of what civilization might look like in the future.
-This is a challenge, of course,
+This is a challenge, of course, but it is rather possible.
+The idea is to look at technological development in the light of the general laws of evolution.